 Irish Whiskey is often smoother than Scotch due to the fact that no peat is used during the distilling process (see the section below on how Irish Whiskey is made).
 Irish whiskey is typically distilled three times, whereas Scottish whiskey is only distilled twice.

-Scotch production focuses more on blending while Irish production focuses on the distillation.
+Scotch production focuses more on blending while Irish production focuses on distillation.
 This gives Irish whiskey a lightness over Scotch whiskey.

 Irish whiskey is generally more mellow than Scotch whiskey as it is often matured for at least a year longer than Scottish whiskey; three years for Irish over two for Scotch.